Carl Lutz - The Swiss man who saved tens of thousands of Jews

 The invention of protective letters

 As a Swiss diplomat, Lutz also represented the interests of countries that had severed diplomatic relations with Hungary, including the United States and Great Britain.
 Unwilling to turn away the hundreds of Jews who thronged the entrance to the Swiss embassy every day, he came up with the idea of Schutzbriefe – protective letters – using 7,800 emigration certificates to Palestine that he acquired from Great Britain.
-The documents were forged and reproduced, always numbered from 1 to 7,800, and stamped with the word Schutzbrief to prevent deportation.
+The documents, still numbered from 1 to 7,800, were stamped with the word Schutzbrief to prevent deportation.

 At the time, Lutz was also prohibited by the Swiss government from issuing individual passports.
 So without consulting his superiors, he decided to issue “collective passports”, each of which covered up to 1,000 people.
 The first of these collective passports was issued on 29 July 1944.